thavlik/vpn-operator/README.md

 kubectl get mask -Aw
 ```

 5. The `Mask`'s status object contains a reference to the VPN credentials Secret created for it at `status.provider.secret`.
-Plug these values into your VPN containers (e.g. [gluetun](https://github.com/qdm12/gluetun)).
+Plug these values into your sidecar containers (e.g. [gluetun](https://github.com/qdm12/gluetun)).

 ## Scaling
 While the controller code is fully capable of concurrent reconciliations, scaling is not as simple as increasing the number of replicas in the deployments.
 I have ideas for how to scale horizontally, so please open an issue if you encounter problems scaling vertically.
 This can done by adjusting your `values.yaml` file: